 But these days the iOS design is poor making me conclude that Apple sucks at software design.

-Job’s single-mindedness and attention to detail was well known – a trait that is illustrated powerfully with the agonising he went through when deciding the Apple logo orientation on the back of their laptops.
+Job’s single-mindedness and attention to detail were well known – a trait that is illustrated powerfully with the agonizing he went through when deciding the Apple logo orientation on the back of their laptops.

 Apple logo orientation debate

 For those of you that don’t know the story, there was once was a time when that iconic logo that shines from the top of Apple notebooks was positioned upside down.

 This was no mistake.
 In fact, the Apple Design Group had discussed the issue of the Apple logo on the lid extensively.